Periodic-MAE: Periodic Video Masked Autoencoder for rPPG Estimation: Experiments

 \textbf{Preprocessing}.
-We implemented the proposed method using the rPPG-toolbox~\cite{liu2024rppg} and used the Haar Cascade face detector to detect faces.
-The face region was cropped and resized to 128 $\times$ 128 as input for the pre-training and fine-tuning stages.
+We implemented the proposed method using the rPPG-toolbox~\citep{liu2024rppg}.
+The face region was cropped and resized to 128$\times$128 as input for the pre-training and fine-tuning stages.
 The first frame was selected and fixed for the subsequent frames, and we utilized 160 frames for training.

 \textbf{Pre-training}.
 We used the PURE, UBFC-rPPG, and MMPD datasets to train the model on the reconstruction task.
 The encoder and decoder were pre-trained with each training set from these datasets.
 We used the AdamW optimizer with momentum parameters $\beta_1$ is 0.9, $\beta_2$ is 0.95, weight decay of 0.05, and a base learning rate of 0.1.
 The learning rate was scheduled using cosine decay with a linear scaling rule.
 The batch size was set to 4 and was trained for 120 Epochs.
 Our model was implemented in PyTorch and deployed on NVIDIA RTX 6000 Ada.